This is the course FAQ—we’ll update it as the semester goes along.

 - a “closed” syllabus where everything you’ll need to get a good grade is a fact you can memorise from the lecture slides

-- to work as a “lone wolf” without having to interact with your classmates (this is an ensemble after all)
+- to work as a “lone wolf” without having to interact with your classmates (this is a collaborative course)

 then this probably isn’t the course for you.
 No hard feelings, but if you sign up for LENS then you’ve been warned!